carbontwelve/anonimail/README.md

 ##Not invented here

-This project is an amalgamation of the following two projects:
+This project is an attempted amalgamation of the following two projects:

 * [ciptard/Mailinator](https://github.com/ciptard/Mailinator)
 * [taion809/GuerrillaMail](https://github.com/taion809/GuerrillaMail)